RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 There are some specifics to be considered when your OTOBO installation is running under Docker.
 The most relevant: processes running in a Docker container generally cannot access directories outside the container.
 There is an exception though: directories mounted as volumes into the container can be accessed.
-Also, the MariaDB database running in ``otobo_db_1`` is not directly accessible outside the container network.
+Also, note that the MariaDB database running in ``otobo_db_1`` is not directly accessible from outside the container network.

 .. note::